FAQ

 We do not wish to be dependent on donors with one-sided interests.
 However, if you wish to make a donation you will help us improve the quality of our website, and assist us in professionally publicising Better World Info.

 No. We are not associated with any party or religion.
+Nor with an NGO or a political interest group.
 Our aim is to provide information for consciousness-raising and to motivate people to work towards a better world in a more focused way, on the basis of the information we provide.

 We are a few ordinary people who think critically and are worried about conflict, environmental degradation and the flagrant injustice of the disparity between rich and poor people in countries around the world.
 We believe that information precedes action and that democracy requires information.
 Our hope is that it will be easier for people to work for a better world, if they have access to a wider variety of information than that provided in daily newspapers.